 For refugees who are unable to return, either due to ongoing conflict, wars, or persecution, resettlement in another country can be an alternative.
 Resettlement involves the selection and transfer of refugees from a country where they have sought protection to a third country that has agreed to admit them as refugees and grant them permanent residence status.

 This provides a resettled refugee and his/her family or dependents with access to civil, political, economic, social and cultural rights similar to those enjoyed by nationals.
 Resettlement also carries with it the opportunity to eventually become a naturalized citizen of the resettlement country.

 We identify the most vulnerable refugees for resettlement.
-Since 2003, more than 27,000 refugees have departed out of Egypt to resettlement countries.
-In 2016 alone, over 4,035 refugees left Egypt for resettlement, marking the highest number of resettlement departures yet for UNHCR Egypt.
+In 2022 alone, 4,037 refugees left Egypt for resettlement.
 UNHCR appeals to countries to accommodate on a sustained basis more refugees with acute protection needs.